Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 ## `ui_visualize_spawn_in_air`

 When ON objects will spawn above the table instead of directly on the table.
-Holding <CTRL> flips this behaviour.
+Holding &lt;CTRL&gt; flips this behaviour.

 USAGE: `ui_visualize_spawn_in_air [ON|OFF|TOGGLE]`